ChandanKumarCK7/System-Design/README.md

 # System-Design
-repository will just focused on implementing key concepts in system design.
+repository will just focus on implementing key concepts in system design.